 Sandboxes are also a great way to master new skills in game design since they involve a number of mechanics that can be applied to other projects.
 Physics engines, NPCs, enemies, lighting, procedural world generation and more are all common aspects of sandboxes, so creating your own sandbox can help you learn a variety of new systems and mechanics.

 In short, sandboxes are an ideal way for you to explore new mechanics, work on your game design skills and exercise your imagination without having to implement them within a rigid framework.

-The tutorials below will help you to master a number of key programming skills and game mechanics needed to create your very own sandbox game.
-Most of these are designed for beginners, meaning that whatever your experience level, you’ll be able to easily follow along with the tutorial and steadily build a sandbox game from the ground up!
+The sandbox tutorials below will help you to master a number of key programming skills and game mechanics needed to create your very own sandbox game.
+Most of these are designed for beginners, meaning that whatever your experience level, you’ll be able to easily follow along with the sandbox tutorial and steadily build a sandbox game from the ground up!

 2D Procedural Maps For Beginners

 One of the most common traits of sandbox games like Minecraft and Terraria is a procedurally-generated world – in other words, a game world that’s generated at random.
 This mechanic ensures that sandboxes have a high level of replayability since no two playthroughs will be the same – players will always have a new world to explore and interact with.